Iowa woman who fostered more than 600 children says she loved them 'like they were my own'

 While Herring's time as a foster parent is over, she enjoys the photos and cards she receives from the children she fostered after they've been adopted.
 Her favorite part is when her foster children come back to visit after they've grown up.

 Herring's impact as a foster mom went beyond the children she took in.
-Tonya Stratton, whose mother was
+Tonya Stratton, whose mother was one